department-of-veterans-affairs/va.gov-team/products/education-careers/school-comparison-tool/Sec103/research/discussion-guide.md

 1. Are you currently using or have you ever used your GI Bill education benefits?
 2. What has been your experience with VA payments to your school?
-3. Were you attending classes and receiving education benefits in the fall of 2018?
+3. Were you attending classes and receiving education benefits in the Fall of 2018?
   - If yes, do you recall if you had any issues with VA late payments to your school?
   - If yes, can you tell me a little about what happened?
 4. Have you ever used the GI Bill Comparison Tool before?
+- If yes, fantastic!
+  - When do you think the last time you used it was?
+  - What were you looking for?
+  - Do you recall how you first learned about it?

 ## First Task: Find Section 103 - 15 minutes
--	You have a friend who had to take a loan back in 2018 due to late VA payments for schooling.
-You know that the VA has taken steps to keep this from reoccurring, but that schools may have requirements for you to meet.
-You’re interested in attending University X, how would you use the Comparison Tool to find out what information University X requires?
+You have a friend who had to take a loan back in 2018 due to late VA payments to their school.
+You know that the VA has taken steps to keep this from happening again, but that schools may require certain documentation from you to attend classes if the payments are late.
+You’re interested in attending Midland University in Fremont Nebraska, how would you use the Comparison Tool to find what information Midland University requires?

 Things to watch for:
 -	Where does the user initially look for the information?